My finances, my projects, my life

 Investing with a conscience: choosing sustainable funds

 There are sound reasons for seeking out responsible investment funds.
-Not only can sustainable funds help you invest in companies and initiatives that support energy transition, environmental protection and social equality, but it has also arguably proved a better way to invest.
+Not only can sustainable funds help you invest in companies and initiatives that support energy transition, environmental protection and social equality, but there is also some evidence that it is a better way to invest.
 Research by US asset manager Federated Hermes suggests that companies scoring well according to ESG metrics also tend to perform better than their peers over the long term, although the evidence is not conclusive.
-Ultimately, investing in sustainable funds is a way to support a cause that is important to you and to make a positive impact on the world.
+Ultimately, investing in sustainable funds is a way to make a positive impact on the world and an individual contribution to a sustainable future.

-However, finding the right investment funds is not necessarily straightforward.
-The labels assigned to funds may not have much consistency: for example, how does an ESG fund differ from an ‘energy transition’, ‘clean energy’ or ‘sustainably managed’ fund?
-The industry has been quick to recognise the potential in responsible investing, so sustainability-related labels abound, but this hasn’t meant that fund names embody robust or clear definitions.
+However, identifying investment funds that genuinely advance sustainability goals is not necessarily straightforward.
+The labels assigned to funds may not have much consistency: for example, how does an ESG – environmental, social and governance-focused – fund differ from those focusing on the ‘energy transition’ or ‘clean energy’, or that are ‘sustainably managed’?
+The European asset management industry has been quick to recognise the potential in responsible investing, so sustainability-related labels abound, but this hasn’t meant that fund names incorporate robust or clear definitions.

 Labelling complexities

-In the early years, there was little consensus on the parameters for a fund proclaiming environmental, social impact or governance characteristics.
-For some fund groups, this meant that the asset manager would look at whether a company was well governed, not obviously worse than its peers in terms of carbon emissions, nor culpable in areas such as labour rights or pollution.
-The approach represented a risk management tool as much as a driver of stronger performance.
+In the early years of sustainable or responsible investing, there was little consensus on the parameters for a fund proclaiming ESG characteristics.
+For some fund groups, this meant that the asset manager would look at whether a company was run according to sound governance standards, and was not obviously worse than its peers in terms of carbon emissions, nor in breach of labour rights or pollution standards.
+The approach was as much a risk management tool as an ethical benchmark or a driver of stronger performance.

-For others, sustainable investing was a far more complex process, involving exclusion of sectors such as tobacco or armaments, and often in-depth engagement with investee companies to bring about change, as well as using their voting power in shareholders’ meetings or the threat of disinvestment to sway the practices of companies that failed to meet their requirements.
-However, it wasn’t always easy to follow for investors, who needed to conduct extensive research to work out which one was which.
+For others, sustainable investing was a far more complex process, involving exclusion of sectors such as tobacco or armaments, and often involving engagement with investee companies to bring about change, as well as using their voting power in ’shareholders’ meetings or the threat of divestment to persuade companies’ management to meet investors’ requirements.
+However, such processes were not always easy to follow for investors, who needed to conduct extensive research to work out what strategy the manager was pursuing.

-Investors also had to make their own judgements on suspicions of greenwashing, a deceptive but common marketing practice, where asset managers slapped labels such as ESG or sustainable on products with an investment approach that did not appear to differ significantly from funds with no claim to ethical standards or environmental responsibility.
+Investors also had to make their own judgements about suspicions of greenwashing, a deceptive but common marketing practice in which asset managers slapped labels such as ESG or sustainable on products with an investment approach that did not appear to differ significantly from funds with no claim to ethical standards or environmental responsibility.
 Investors were left to work out for themselves whether a fund genuinely matched their values, and whether they were getting something meaningfully different from mainstream investments.

-This is starting to change with the emergence of new fund classifications, especially those set out by the EU’s Sustainable Finance Disclosure Regulation (SFDR), which are intended to ensure that investors understand what they’re buying.
+This has changed with the emergence of new fund classifications, especially those set out by the EU’s Sustainable Finance Disclosure Regulation (SFDR), which are intended to ensure that investors understand what they are buying.
 Increasingly, there are also clearer definitions on the parameters and language of responsible investing, led by the EU’s green taxonomy and other sets of standardised definitions and classifications under development in various jurisdictions.
+In addition, the European Securities and Markets Authority has issued guidelines that call on retail and alternative funds whose names incorporate ESG- or sustainability-related terms to meet minimum levels of investment assets aligned with their proclaimed environmental or social characteristics or sustainable investment objectives.

 Different investment approaches

-Now funds for sale in the EU fall into three categories under article 6, article 8 (light green) and article 9 (dark green) of the SFDR legislation.
-Article 6 funds do not integrate any sustainability metrics into their investment process.
-They are are free to include assets linked for example to tobacco, gambling or armaments, as well as fossil fuel-related companies.
+Arguably some of the confusion for investors lies in the way the SFDR was first formulated.
+Although it was never initially intended to provide a labelling regime, the legislation effectively divided funds for sale in the EU into three categories under its articles 6, 8 and 9.
+Article 6 funds do not integrate any sustainability metrics into their investment process, and are free to include assets linked for example to controversial sectors such as tobacco, gambling or armaments, as well as companies active in the exploration, production, distribution and consumption of fossil fuels.

-Article 8 funds promote environmental and social impact characteristics, with these aspects embedded in the investment decision-making.
-Article 9 are investment products with a sustainable purpose and with a predefined minimum threshold of sustainable investments as defined by the taxonomy.
-This covers funds targeting bespoke sustainable investments, such as impact investing funds, or those that are aligned with climate change benchmarks based on the Paris Agreement target of net zero emissions.
-But don’t be surprised, Art 8 or Art 9 could still be investing in “transitioning” companies and as such have exposure to controversial activities (like fossil fuels for instance).
+As the legislation stands at present, article 8 funds are those that promote environmental and social impact characteristics, aspects embedded in their investment decision-making, whereas article 9 comprises investment products with a sustainable purpose and with a predefined minimum threshold of sustainable investments, as defined by the EU green taxonomy.
+This covers funds targeting bespoke sustainable investments, such as impact investment funds, or those that are aligned with climate change benchmarks based on the Paris Agreement goals for reaching net zero greenhouse gas emissions.
+However, there is leeway that may surprise and confuse investors – article 8 or 9 funds could still be investing in ‘transitioning’ companies that remain active in the fossil fuel sector.

 Sustainable Development Goals